 Student debt, medical bills and unpaid personal loans can make it feel like a normal credit score is impossible, but we’re here to tell you that’s not true.
-Rebuilding your credit score isn’t the fastest process, so you’ll need patience.
-On average, it takes 12 to 18 months for someone with poor credit to reach a fair score according to WalletHub.
+Boosting your credit score isn’t the fastest process, so you’ll need patience.
+On average, it takes 12 to 18 months for someone with poor credit to reach a fair score.

-The best way to raise your credit score quickly is to develop new spending habits, assess your debt and develop healthy credit habits.
+The best way to increase your credit score quickly is to develop new spending habits, assess your debt and develop healthy credit habits.
 Here are a few suggestions to get you started.

 What Does Your Credit Score Really Mean?

 Credit scores range from poor to excellent, but you may not know where your actual number places you on the spectrum.
 Often, you’ll hear lenders and companies mention your FICO score, which is used to assess a person’s credit risk.

 A FICO score ranges between 300 and 850, and anything below 620 will often result in a denial from lenders.
 Your FICO score is calculated using a formula that incorporates your payment history, length of credit history, unpaid debt and old and new credit.